A strong foundation you can feel confident about.

 Mr. Carlini was born and grew up in Philadelphia, PA, and he currently lives in Malvern, PA, with his wife and their four children.
 He attended Central High School of Philadelphia and received his undergraduate degree in Mechanical Engineering from The Catholic University of America in Washington, D.C.

-Mr. Joseph Chott is the Vice President in Private Banking for Brown Brothers Harriman in Philadelphia.
+Mr. Joseph Chott is the Senior Vice President in Private Banking for Brown Brothers Harriman in Philadelphia.
 He was previously the Vice President and a Team Leader for M&T Bank.

 Mr. Chott holds a Bachelor of Science in Finance from Villanova University.